fbpx

 Solidify Your Site and Internal Linking Structure

-A solid site structure and internal linking structure is one of the top defining factors of a successful SEO strategy; stray only a little and the results would be not nearly halfway there from what you expected.
-A disorganised website makes it harder for crawlers to do the job they are assigned to do.
-Don’t leave any page an orphan; assign each page to lead to another, relevantly.
+A solid site structure and internal linking structure are some of the top defining factors of a successful SEO strategy; stray only a little, and the results will not be nearly halfway there from what you expected.
+A disorganized website makes it harder for crawlers to do the job they are assigned to do.
+Don’t leave any page an orphan; trust each page to lead to another, relevantly.

 Don’t Postpone Submitting Sitemap to Google